-• Reports: The following table displays the items that exist in the Reports subfolder.
+• Reports : The following table displays the items that exist in the Reports subfolder.

-prompt for the Entity Key for a LOPA, and then aformation about the Layer of Protection Analysis in the LOPA and linked records. er that contains the reports with the following Consequence Modifiers Report: Supports the Report.
-ILP Report: Supports the LOPA Report.
+Item Name Behavior and Usage LOPA Report Displays a prompt for the Entity Key for a LOPA, and then displays information about the Layer of Protection Analysis that exists in the LOPA and linked records.
+Subreports A sub-folder that contains the reports with the following names: LOPA Consequence Modifiers Report: Supports the LOPA Report.
+LOPA ILP Report: Supports the LOPA Report.